bloknoss/bloknoss/README.md

 - 👋 Hi, I’m @bloknoss
 - 👀 I’m interested in coding tools for videogames.
 - 🌱 I’m currently learning C# since 2017, as well as Python
-- 💞️ I’m looking to collaborate on any simple project that needs some help.
+- 💞️ I’m looking to collaborate on any simple project that needs a helping hand.
 - 📫 How to reach me blok#4968

 <!---